smplagile/smplguide/air-traffic-kanban.md

 1. Blocked --> Circling?
 1. Done --> Landed

 At first glance, this seems to be a workable solution.
-It's a process in fact.
+It's a state macchine.
+In fact, it's a basic state.
+It maintains 4 states.
+But the reality is that quantitative data, the direct measurement data is